Oliviasirard0525/latinpractice/reading3.md

 4. they wrote..  (quote is whole direct object)
 5. castraque- connected (que attaches to castra)
 6.

-**A. Grammatical Questions**
+While she was saying that the horse contains the enemy, **A. Grammatical Questions**
 Highlight all the finite verbs with two asterisks like this, and the subjects with one asterisk like this.